arrenree/KDB/README.md

 0b
 ```

-9. Converting list of syms to string
+:point_right: 9.
+Converting list of syms to string

 ```q
 Convert syms `a`b`c`d`e to a string